 I didn’t use plug-ins except for impulse response reverbs, though I did rely a lot functionalities such as gain, pan, and a whole lot of automation.

 Logic project with automation for Car City: Tom the Tow Truck

 Amuse requested the following specifications:

 > 9 LU

-Once the mix was finalized and uploaded to Scale3, the project manager would listen to it and upload their feedback.
+Once the mix was finalized and uploaded, the project manager would listen to it and send their feedback.
 I would receive a message on Slack, along with the possibility of having a discussion or asking for further explanations.

 Once all the edits requested in the feedback were completed and a sign-off was obtained, I would proceed to master the audio and export the video following the guidelines.
 The task would be marked as complete, usually in less than an hour.

 The episodes were released on several networks, such as YouTube, Apple TV+ and others, following a specific schedule, usually a couple of weeks after delivery.